 Of all the best smart home devices we’ve reviewed, our top pick is usually of the best smart speakers because all have a voice assistant built in, which lets you look up the news and weather, get recipes, and control the rest of your smart home devices.

+The $25 Wemo WiFi Smart Plug is another top pick because of its low price and wide range of uses.
 Check out the best cheap smart home devices for more affordable picks.

 The best smart home devices you can buy today